-Substitutions with the history mechanism, keyed by the character '!' or of variables using the metacharacter '\$', are often subjected to modifications, indicated by placing the character ':' after the substitution and following this with the modifier itself.
+Substitutions with the history mechanism, keyed by the character "!" or by variables using the metacharacter '\$', are often subjected to modifications, indicated by placing the character ':' after the substitution and following this with the modifier itself.

-more The program more shows a file on your workstation and allows you to control how much text is displayed at a time.
+The more program shows a file on your workstation and allows you to control how much text is displayed at a time.
 More can move through the file screenful by screenful, line by line, search forward for a string, or start again at the beginning of the file.